becketalservices/beas-cnx-cloud/docs/AWS/chapter1.md

 To verify that docker is installed correctly run: `docker version`

-## 1.4 Schedule bastion host shutdown
+## 1.4 Schedule management host shutdown

 On Azure you can configure your server to shut down on a certain time each day.
 This is quite handy so save some mony.

-run this command as root to add the shutdown your bastion host a 7pm.
+run this command as root to add the shutdown your management host a 7pm.

 ```
 echo "0 19 * * * /usr/sbin/shutdown -h 10 'Power Off in 10 minutes'"| sudo crontab -